 Compile MarkDown to HTML and copy to Clipboard

-Now for my blogging series about CigTrack, I’m writing in MarkDown with gvim.
-To compile it to HTML I use the marked module on npm.
+To compile markdown to HTML I use the marked module on npm.
 Somewhere on StackOverflow I found the solution how to put an output of a process into the clipboard, xclip.
 The outcome is this little shell script:

 #!/bin/bash # requires xclip (apt) # requires marked (npm) # Usage: mdclip filename.md marked $1 | xclip -selection c

 This works on linux, but I'm sure there is a similar way for MacOS.
 To make this script globally available, you just have to add the path to your script folder in your .bashrc file:

 This way I can keep my MarkDown files as sources, for the posts that I want to keep in MarkDown, not only inside the blogs database and as HTML.